ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 - Simulants eligible to be dependents must qualify as ONE of the following:
     * Be under the age of 19 (less than or equal to 18)
     * OR be less than 24, in GQ in college, and earn less than $10,000
-    * OR be any age, but be either a relative (NOT "housemate/roommate" or "other nonrelative") of the reference person, or be the reference person and earn less than $4300
+    * OR be any age, but earn less than $4300
 - An eligible simulant will be claimed in the below order of options:
     * The defined "guardian" (Note: if there are two parents/guardians and they are not filing jointly, assign the simulant randomly to one)
-    * If there is not a "guardian" they will be randomly assigned to any relative (reference person OR relative of the reference person (NOT roommate or non-relative)) or a relative of themselves (if they are the reference person)
+    * Otherwise, if they are the reference person or a relative of the reference person (NOT roommate or non-relative) they will be randomly assigned to someone else in the household who is the reference person or a relative of the reference person (NOT roommate or non-relative)
     *  If there is no one found to claim them, they will remain unclaimed.
-This is most common for sims in GQ's but there might be other cases
+This is most common for sims in GQ's or non-relatives in households but there might be other cases

 **Data Errors/Noise**